YanziNetworks/docker-gsutil/README.md

 # gsutil

 This is a minimal Docker image for running [gsutil] from Docker.
-For this to work, you would ideally create a `.boto` configuration file in the home directory of the `gsutil` user, i.e. in `/home/gsutil` in the container and arrange for the file to access the secret key of a service account.
+For this to work, you would ideally create a `.boto` configuration file in the container and arrange for the file to access the secret key of a service account.

   [gsutil]: https://cloud.google.com/storage/docs/gsutil